 Puerto Rico

 Whether you’re looking for jagged mountain peaks, diverse forests, golden beaches, or ancient culture, Puerto Rico has it all.
-While it’s often considered expensive, you can get flights from around £320 return during low season.
+While it’s often considered expensive to visit, you can find cheaper flights during the low season.
 Plus, there’s a good range of affordable accommodation options, and package deals may help you get even more value out of your trip!

-The cheapest airport to fly into is San Juan – Puerto Rico’s capital city.
+The cheapest airport to fly into is San Juan, Puerto Rico’s capital city.
 Here, you can spend hours wandering along the cobbled streets and soaking in the sights.
-This is a city marked by vibrant Spanish colonial buildings, bold street art, and the impressive fortress, El Morro, which overlooks the ocean.
+This city is marked by vibrant Spanish colonial buildings, bold street art, and the impressive fortress, El Morro, which overlooks the ocean.

-If you like animals, you can visit the free Save-A-Gato cat sanctuary, or if you’re looking for something more active, you can take a bus to some of the best surf spots in the Caribbean at Playa La Ocho.
-Then, when night falls, why not enjoy salsa lessons at bars like Piso Viejo?
+If you’re an animal lover, you can visit the free Save A Gato cat sanctuary, or if you’re looking for something more active, you can take a bus to Playa La Ocho for some of the best surfing in the Caribbean.
+Then, when night falls, why not enjoy salsa lessons?

-Food in Puerto Rico isn’t dirt cheap, but you can get a meal at an inexpensive restaurant for around £15 per person.
-Meanwhile, to save money on accommodation, you could consider staying in one of San Juan’s many hostels, which start at around £20 per night.
+Food in Puerto Rico isn’t as cheap as on some of the other islands, but you can get a meal at an inexpensive restaurant for around £15 per person.
+Meanwhile, to save money on accommodation, you could consider staying in one of San Juan’s many hostels.
 Or, you can find cheerful paradores (family-owned hotels), off-the-beaten-track inns, and guesthouses just outside the capital.

 Puerto Rico is also a place to get active while admiring breathtaking landscapes.
-Public transport between towns and cities isn’t well-developed here – so it’s worth saving your pennies to splash out on a few tours.
-These range from unmissable guided hikes in the El Yunque rainforest to caving and boat trips spotting seabirds and turtles offshore.
+Public transport between towns and cities isn’t well-developed here, so it’s worth saving your pennies to splash out on a few tours.
+These range from unmissable guided hikes in the El Yunque rainforest to caving and boat trips where you can spot seabirds and turtles offshore.

 Final thoughts…

-You might have thought that a holiday in the Caribbean was beyond your budget, but we hope these ideas have made it feel more accessible.
+You might have thought that a holiday in the Caribbean was beyond your budget, but we hope this article has made it feel more accessible.

-Whether you want to hang out on some of the region’s best beaches, go on nature hikes, or explore colonial history, there’s plenty to be enjoyed on a budget.
+Whether you’re looking to hang out on some of the region’s best beaches, go on hikes, or explore colonial history, there’s plenty to enjoy on a budget.

-By staying in small hotels or guesthouses, eating local food, and using public transport, you’ll not only save pennies but experience the culture of the Caribbean.
-And, if you’re willing to travel in the low season, you can pick up flight deals.
-However, June to November is also hurricane season, so it’s worth checking whether your destination will likely be affected before booking.
+By staying in small hotels or guesthouses, eating local food, and using public transport, you’ll not only save money but also experience the culture of the Caribbean.
+And, if you’re willing to travel in the low season, you can pick up travel deals.
+However, June to November is also hurricane season, so it’s worth checking whether your destination may be affected before booking.

-For more affordable travel ideas, check out our articles; 12 of the cheapest countries to visit in 2024 and 13 ways to reduce holiday costs.
+For more affordable travel ideas, check out our articles: 10 of the cheapest countries to visit and 13 ways to reduce holiday costs.

 Looking to book your next getaway?